kaltura/playkit-js-seo/README.md

 ## Features

+The plugin can be activated in two modes:

 ### Basic Player Metadata (No Configuration Required)
 In this mode, the SEO plugin will automatically generate structured data based on the basic video metadata,